KhronosGroup/SYCL_Reference/source/iface/context.rst

   class context;

-The context class represents a SYCL context.
+The ``sycl::context`` class represents a SYCL context.
 A context represents the runtime data structures and state required by a SYCL backend API to interact with a group of devices associated with a platform.

+The ``sycl::event`` class provides the
+:ref:`common reference semantics <common-reference>`.

 .. seealso:: |SYCL_SPEC_CONTEXT|